 But within those categories, manufacturers provide even more choices, and they can be confusing.
 Feeds can be pellets, crumbles, medicated, natural, non-GMO, organic, include vitamin additives, and more.

 Fortunately, every bag of chicken feed sold in the U.S. is required to have a tag specifying the ingredients.
 By reading the label, we can easily control what our poultry eat, and produce outstanding meat or eggs.
-Most manufacturers also place their nutrition labels online (see an example HERE).
+Most manufacturers also place their nutrition labels online (you can find examples HERE).

 CHICKEN FEED NUTRITIONAL LABELS ANATOMY